wmcooper2/mario-quiz-game/README.md

 ### Notes
 * Still need to add effects for the items.
 * Character and item z-indices are a little wierd and you can notice it when they move across other sprites.
-* Need to add player selection screen.
+* Want to add player selection screen.
 * Add difficutly changes.
 The labels are there but nothing changes yet in the game.
+* Flow chart created here: https://whimsical.com/mario-quiz-game-UmbMmMaY6MUGTp341ngNJW

 ### Screen Shots
 ![Title Screen](titleScreen.png)